- About Extension

 Schillen offers some pointers for starting seeds early in the spring for later planting outdoors in the garden:

 - Don't start seeds too early.
 "Seed packets usually tell you how many weeks to start seeds before transplanting," she said.
 "They usually say something like 'six to eight weeks prior to setting out after danger of frost is past' or something similar.
 Count backwards from the recommended time to determine when to start seeds indoors."
+Find average frost dates and much more information in the Extension publication Growing Your Own.

 - Don't start seeds in regular garden soil; use soil-less starting mix or sterile potting mix.
 "Starting seeds indoors with soil from the garden is the surest way to introduce fungi that cause 'damping off' diseases," warned Schillen.
 "You know you have this problem when tiny seedlings keel over in patches, or when a fine, cottony wool grows over the soil surface, eventually killing the little plantlets."